daurnimator/lua-http/doc/index.md

 Set to `math.huge` to not give up.

+### `request.post301` <!-- --> {#http.request.post301}

+Respect RFC 2616 Section 10.3.2 and **don't** convert POST requests into body-less GET requests when following a 301 redirect.
+The non-RFC behaviour is ubiquitous in web browsers and assumed by server.
+Modern HTTP endpoints send status code 308 to indicate that they don't want the method to be changed.
+Defaults to `false`.

+### `request.post302` <!-- --> {#http.request.post302}

+Respect RFC 2616 Section 10.3.3 and **don't** convert POST requests into body-less GET requests when following a 302 redirect.
+The non-RFC behaviour is ubiquitous in web browsers and assumed by server.
+Modern HTTP endpoints send status code 307 to indicate that they don't want the method to be changed.
+Defaults to `false`.

 ### `request:set_body(body)` <!-- --> {#http.request:set_body}

 Allows setting a request body. `body` may be a string, function or lua file object.